 3. Provide medical referral services to facilitate access to treatment.

 4. Educate the public on radiation induced illnesses - including cancer.
 [Click here for more information about community outreach and

 5. Assist eligible citizens to access the Radiation Exposure Compensation Act.
 [Click here for more information about these services]

 Under the Radiation Exposure Compensation Act (passed by Congress in 1990), people directly affected by federal nuclear weapons testing may be eligible for up to $100,000 in compensation.
 However, navigating the bureaucracy to access those funds can be quite confusing.
 For that reason, the Nevada RESEP Program provides assistance.
 [Click here for more information about the Radiation Exposure Compensation Act]

 Since 2005, the University of Nevada School of Medicine Department of Family and Community Medicine has received grant funding awarded by the Health Resources and Services Administration (HRSA) to administer the Nevada Radiation Exposure Screening and Education Program (RESEP).

-Our goal is to reach every person in the state of Nevada who was directly connected with above-ground nuclear testing to offer education on risks related to exposure to radiation and medical screening for early detection of cancer and other health hazards associated with radiation.
+Our goal is to reach every person in the state of Nevada who was directly connected with aboveground nuclear testing.
+We offer education on risks related to radiation exposure and provide medical screenings for early detection of cancer and other health hazards associated with radiation exposure.